PrintersForAnts/Salad_Fork/docs/wiring.md

 * Instead of an inductive probe, the klicky is used instead, so no BAT85 diode required
 * Instead of cable chains, Salad Fork uses an umbilical routed up extrusion C

+TBD:

+motor wires can run under the MCU/PSU, there is clearance.

+Motors plug in as follows:

+0: motor b
+1: motor a
+2: motor z (front left)
+3: motor z (rear center)
+4: motor z (front right)
+5: empty
+6: empty
+7: motor extruder

+X endstop plugs into X endstop plug (if not using sensorless) Y endstop plugs into Y endstop plug (if not using sensorless) Z endstop plugs into Z endstop plug.
+Klicky plugs into Z probe plug